leafsphp/docs/src/docs/config/README.md

 ]);
 ```

-The best part of this is that you don't need to pass these configuration to any file or methods.
+The best part of this is that you don't need to pass these configurations to any file or methods.
 Leaf automatically picks up all the configurations made in this file whether the configuration is done before of after initializing leaf.

 You can also get configuration values using `get`